-As you read through this web site I hope you'll understand why I was
+As you read through this web site I hope you'll understand that

-reluctant, at first, to compile and make some of this information available.
-(I have more than 30 years in the HVAC
+I was reluctant, at first, to compile and make some of this information available.
+(I have more than 30 years in

-business and have held positions as a mechanic, installer, sales representative, project manager, sales manager and
+the HVAC business and have held positions as a mechanic, installer, sales representative, project manager, sales

-upper management for some of the larger HVAC companies in North America.
-So, making a big deal over an
+manager and upper management for some of the larger HVAC companies in North America.
+So, making a big deal

-accepted industry practice won't put me on anyone's Christmas card list.)
-Frankly this is a pet peeve and I'm
+over an accepted industry practice won't put me on anyone's Christmas card list.)
+Frankly this is a pet peeve

 Few people associated with the industry will be happy with what's